Khayr al-Nisa Begum: Background

 She was the daughter of Mir Abdollah Khan II, the Marashi ruler of the province of Mazandaran, who claimed descent from the fourth Shi'a Imam Zayn al-Abidin.
 Members of the family had ruled Mazandaran since the mid-14th century.
-In 1565-6 Mahd-i Ulya fled to the Safavid court after her cousin Mir Sultan-Murad Khan killed her father.
+In 1565–66 Mahd-i Ulya fled to the Safavid court after her cousin Mir Sultan-Murad Khan murdered her father.
 Here she was married to Shah Tahmasp I's son Mohammad Khodabanda.
-Desire for revenge on her father's killer would remain with her for the rest of her life.
+The desire for revenge on her father's killer would remain with her for the rest of her life.